 Across years of albums, mixtapes and collaborations, Charli XCX has made a name for herself as a popstar with a huge degree of versatility.
 Since her stint as a DIY cover star back in October 2014, Charli has released second full-length album ‘Sucker’, followed it up with three mixtapes, lent her hand as a songwriter for a huge range of cross-genre artists and dropped some of the catchiest (not to mention commercially successful) pop tracks of the decade.

-After her recent brilliant ‘POP 2’ shows with PC-Music label founder/producer A.G Cook and during the massive US stadium tour she’s currently on with Taylor Swift, we chart Charli’s rise from her humble beginnings performing in warehouse raves to her current status as an artist that’s managing to transcend traditional pop boundaries and make a career on her own terms.
+From boundary-pushing, hyper-modern mixtapes to chart-topping hits and stadium tours with Taylor Swift, we chart Charli’s rise from her humble beginnings performing in warehouse raves to her current status as an artist that’s managing to transcend traditional pop boundaries and make a career on her own terms.

 The early days

 Charli may be known as a bona fide popstar by now but her start in music was considerably more DIY and less polished.
 After starting out songwriting at 14 and making her first recordings using a loan given to her by her parents, Charli began playing gigs at warehouse raves after posting some of her demos to MySpace at a time when most of us were still drinking WKDs in the park with our mates.
 “I think it was at those shows that I picked up my performance style,” she told Rolling Stone in 2012.
 “Everyone at those shows was out of their mind on ketamine and tossing glitter around, so being only 14, I felt like I really had to prove myself.”

 Over the next few years, she made a name for herself on the underground performance circuit and started to gain traction in the press.
 Here she is wearing an amazing curly blue wig as part of a photoshoot for Rankin’s Youth Music Project in 2010…obviously.